PERCEPTIONS OF HISTORY

 a rich land, densely populated with some 70 million human beings,

-with magnificent cities like Tenochtitlán (today Mexico City),
+with magnificent cities like Tenochtitlán (today Mexico

-acqueducts, sports facilities, science, astronomy, art, and vast
+architecture, acqueducts, sports facilities, science, astronomy,

-maize (mahiz in Arawak language, commonly known as corn),
+maize (mahiz in Arawak language, commonly

-potatoes (papa or patata in Inca language), tapioca,
+potatoes (papa or patata in Inca language),

 ancestors brutally aggressed the indigenous population, murdered